 1) Roy Urvieta’s Study on Malbec Terroirs Across Mendoza

-2) Daniela Mezzatesta’s Study on the Impact of Soil and Microbes on Malbec Flavor in the Adrianna Vineyard
+2) The Impact of Soil and Microbes on Malbec Flavor in the Adrianna Vineyard

 Roy Urvieta, PhD candidate and member of the Catena Institute of Wine, is leading a study on the characterization of Malbecs from three valleys in Mendoza - First Zone, East Valley, and Valle de Uco.
 We set out to do what no one had done before.
 We are studying 30 different locations every year, evaluating their chemical compositions and conducting descriptive sensory analysis of each.
 Our goal is to determine objectively why Malbec grapes cultivated in the same regions but in different parcels vary in flavor and quality.

-Led by PhD candidate and soil specialist at Catena Institute of Wine, Daniela Mezzatesta’s study focuses on understanding the effect of terroir on the quality and characteristics of high-altitude Malbec.
-Specifically, Daniela is studying two parcels only 98 feet apart in the Adrianna Vineyard.
+Led by the Catena Institute of Wine, the study focuses on understanding the effect of terroir on the quality and characteristics of high-altitude Malbec.
+Specifically, the CIW is studying two parcels only 98 feet apart in the Adrianna Vineyard.
 Our goal is to pinpoint how the physical, chemical and microbial differences between parcels are responsible for the unique tasting profiles exhibited by the Malbec wine.

 We look forward to continue sharing our research and publications in the years to come, which have been made possible through our academic partnerships with University of California, Davis, University of Bordeaux, University of Burgundy, and Argentina’s National Scientific and Technical Research Council (CONICET - Consejo Nacional de Investigaciones Científicas y Técnicas, in Spanish).